onderjan/machine-check-book/src/machine-check/ch2_properties.md

 +------------------------------+
 ```

 Let's not focus on what the messages or numbers mean and just look at the verification result.  **Machine-check** has determined that the property `value == 0` holds, which matches the definition of the init function.

+>
-Note that if the system had multiple initial states, the convention is to verify whether the property holds in all of them.
-But since we only have one initial state where `value = 0`, we don't have to think about this.
+> &#x26A0;&#xFE0F; Currently, if the system has multiple initial states, **machine-check** follows the convention that the property holds exactly if it holds in all of the initial states.
+>
+> This behaviour may change in the future once system parametrisation is implemented.
+>

 Verifying a single state is admittedly quite boring.
 The real power of the [Computation Tree Logic](http://en.wikipedia.org/wiki/Computation_tree_logic) (CTL) is that we can reason about things *temporally*, looking into states in the future.
-For example, we can use the *temporal operator* **AX**\[*a*\] which means "for all paths, *a* will hold in the next state" to say "for all paths, `value` will be 0 in the current state".
-Note that in **machine-check**, since the paths are determined only by the machine inputs, we can also say "for all inputs" instead of "for all paths", which can be more intutive.
+For example, we can use the *temporal operator* **AX**\[*φ*\] which means "for all paths, *φ* will hold in the next state" to say "for all paths, `value` will be 0 in the current state".
+In **machine-check**, since the paths are determined only by the machine inputs, we can also say "for all input sequences" instead of "for all paths", which can be more intutive.
 In **machine-check** property syntax, we write this as `AX![value == 0]`.
-Note the exclamation mark after `AX`: this is done as the property syntax emulates Rust syntax and it makes a lot of sense to think of the temporal properties as macros, since they change what the variables inside them represent.
+The exclamation mark after `AX`: this is done as the property syntax emulates Rust syntax and it makes a lot of sense to think of the temporal properties as macros, since they change what the variables inside them represent.
 That aside, let's try to verify.

 ```console
 $ cargo run -- --property "AX![value == 0]"